lmullen/lincolnmullen.com/content/page/office-hours.md

 <https://gmu.zoom.us/j/8191376868?pwd=dFF5VzRXV2tpOGJQZG9LMFJmK25PZz09>

 **Booking an appointment.** Please click the booking button below or go to the [booking page](https://lincolnmullen.youcanbook.me/) and pick your appointment.
+Appointments are for fifteen minutes, but if you are a graduate student or are really sure our discussion will take 30 minutes, you may sign up for back-to-back slots.
 If the times that I have available do not work for you, you are welcome to [email me](mailto:lmullen@gmu.edu) to suggest a different time.
 For spring 2021, I am available only on Tuesday, Wednesday, and Thursday afternoons.

 {{< booking >}}